On this page:

 - Instructors and professors are not permitted to discuss suspected cases with the student in question.

-- The Disciplinary Officer then reviews the information, meets with the implicated student and renders a decision as described in the Code.
+- The Disciplinary Officer then reviews the information, meets with the implicated student and renders a decision as described in the Code of Student Conduct and Disciplinary Procedures.

 - This process is confidential.